 The theory test system has been designed to be accessible and is available in spoken as well as written format.
 Candidates with difficulty hearing can watch a video of the test in British Sign Language.
 The test conditions can also be adapted if you have light-sensitive epilepsy.

-You can ask for extra time for the multiple choice element of the theory test, but will need to provide supporting evidence before this can be agreed.
-It's very important to mention any special requirements you may have when you book your test with the Driver and Vehicle Agency (DVA).
+You can ask for extra time for the multiple choice element of the theory test, but you'll need supporting evidence before this can be agreed.
+It's very important to mention any needs you may have when you book your test with the Driver and Vehicle Agency (DVA).